Sonimith12/cv-mlops-lab/README.md

 # 🤖 Computer Vision Lab (MLOps Playground)

 Hello there! 👋

-I’d be really happy if I knew you were here 🙂

 This repo is my **personal journey into MLOps** — I’m trying to stitch together a **full pipeline** that connects everything from model training, deployment, and monitoring, all the way to a nice UI.

 The goal is simple: **learn MLOps by building something fun.**